 What is the Bradford Factor?

 The Bradford Factor is a simple maths equation that many companies use to try and make sense of staff absence rates.
-According to the CIPD, the Bradford Factor takes its name from a research paper published by the Bradford University School of Management in the 1980s.
+The Bradford Factor takes its name from a research paper published by the Bradford University School of Management in the 1980s.

 How does the Bradford Factor work?